 Historians have questioned the judicial procedures at these trials, the quality of the evidence presented and the degree to which the Turkish authorities may have wished to appease the victorious Allies.

-Argentina, Belgium, Canada, France, Italy, Russia and Uruguay are among more than 20 countries which have formally recognised genocide against the Armenians.
+Argentina, Brazil, Belgium, Canada, France, Italy, Portugal, Russia and Uruguay are among more than 20 countries which have formally recognised genocide against the Armenians.